Filters

 Offers Telehealth

-Gabriela Motyckova is a Hematologist Oncology specialist and a Hematologist in Salt Lake City, Utah.
-Dr. Motyckova and is rated as an Experienced provider by MediFind in the treatment of Acute Myelomonocytic Leukemia.
+Gabriela Motyckova is a Hematologist Oncology provider in Logan, Utah.
+Dr. Motyckova has been practicing medicine for over 20 years and is rated as an Advanced provider by MediFind in the treatment of Acute Myelomonocytic Leukemia.
 Her top areas of expertise are Acute Myeloid Leukemia (AML), Acute Myeloblastic Leukemia without Maturation, Acute Myeloblastic Leukemia with Maturation, Bone Marrow Aspiration, and Bone Marrow Transplant.
 Dr. Motyckova is currently accepting new patients.

 Learn about our expert tiers